 For more accurate selection in all traits, let carcass data from your calves establish a baseline.
 Such data can identify areas of strength and weakness, pointing out needs for genetic selection.

 Select for higher marbling in sires whenever other important traits can also be obtained.
 When choosing sires that are right for your herd, it is important to consider marketing goals in addition to economically relevant traits.
 Using EPDs, you can select bulls that complement your maternal goals without sacrificing the ability to improve carcass merit of calves that leave the ranch.
 In fact, improvement can be made in all of these areas at the same time.

-The trait most related to achieving the CAB target is marbling, reported by the American Angus Association as “Marb” for the expected progeny difference (EPD) that predicts genetic potential for marbling.
+The trait most related to achieving the CAB target is marbling, reported by the American Angus Association as “Marb” for the EPD that predicts genetic potential for marbling.

 CAB requires Modest or greater degrees of marbling (“Upper 2/3 Choice” or “Premium Choice”).
 Research at the Meat Animal Research Center (MARC) has proven over the years that the Angus breed is superior in marbling to all other mainstream beef breeds.
 However, a lack of marbling is the top reason Angus-identified cattle do not meet CAB specifications.
-In 2016, 92.6% of the identified cattle that failed to earn the CAB premium did so because of inadequate marbling.
+In 2019, more than 80% of the identified cattle that failed to earn the CAB premium did so because of inadequate marbling.